TikhonJelvis/RL-book/book/chapter10/chapter10.md

 This interpretation of the change in parameters as the product of these three conceptual entities: (Learning rate, Return Residual, Estimate Gradient) is important as this will be a repeated pattern in many of the RL algorithms we will cover.
 \index{reinforcement learning!tabular}

 Now we consider a simple case of Monte-Carlo Prediction where the MRP consists of a finite state space with the non-terminal states $\mathcal{N} = \{s_1, s_2, \ldots, s_m\}$.
 In this case, we represent the Value Function of the MRP in a data structure (dictionary) of (state, expected return) pairs.
-This is known as "Tabular" Monte-Carlo (more generally as Tabular RL to reflect the fact that we represent the calculated Value Function in a "table" , i.e., dictionary).
+This is known as "Tabular" Monte-Carlo (more generally as Tabular RL to reflect the fact that we represent the calculated Value Function in a "table", i.e., dictionary).
 Note that in this case, Monte-Carlo Prediction reduces to a very simple calculation wherein for each state, we simply maintain the average of the trace experience returns from that state onwards (averaged over state visitations across trace experiences), and the average is updated in an incremental manner.
 Recall from Section [-@sec:tabular-funcapprox-section] of Chapter [-@sec:funcapprox-chapter] that this is exactly what's done in the `Tabular` class (in file [rl/func_approx.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/func_approx.py)).
 We also recall from Section [-@sec:tabular-funcapprox-section] of Chapter [-@sec:funcapprox-chapter] that `Tabular` implements the interface of the abstract class `FunctionApprox` and so, we can perform Tabular Monte-Carlo Prediction by passing a `Tabular` instance as the `approx0: FunctionApprox` argument to the `mc_prediction` function above.
 The implementation of the `update` method in Tabular is exactly as we desire: it performs an incremental averaging of the trace experience returns obtained from each state onwards (over a stream of trace experiences).

 Let us denote $V_n(s_i)$ as the estimate of the Value Function for a state $s_i$ after the $n$-th occurrence of the state $s_i$ (when doing Tabular Monte-Carlo Prediction) and let $Y^{(1)}_i, Y^{(2)}_i, \ldots, Y^{(n)}_i$ be the trace experience returns associated with the $n$ occurrences of state $s_i$.
 Let us denote the `count_to_weight_func` attribute of `Tabular` as $f$.
 Then, the `Tabular` update at the $n$-th occurrence of state $s_i$ (with its associated return $Y^{(n)}_i$) is as follows: